SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

     var body: some View {
         VStack {
-            BubbleView(image: Image("sample"), title: "Your title", detail: "Your longer text", expanded: $expanded)    // The BubbleView always needs to be the first element inside a VStack (to position it right below the SBBNavigationBar)
+            SBBBubbleView(image: Image("sample"), title: "Your title", detail: "Your longer text", expanded: $expanded)    // The SBBBubbleView always needs to be the first element inside a VStack (to position it right below the SBBNavigationBar)
-            // other elements below BubbleView
+            // other elements below SBBBubbleView
         }
     }
 ```